How to Build a Sync Licensing Career from Scratch in 2026

 You don't need permission to start a sync licensing career.
 You need music, professionalism, and the right tools.

-DropCue gives you the professional pitching platform — organized playlists, branded presentation, detailed analytics, and access controls — starting at $5/month.
-The Founding Member lifetime deal at $599 locks in Pro access permanently, so your tools never cost more as your career grows.
+DropCue gives you the professional pitching platform — organized playlists, branded presentation, detailed analytics, password-protected access, and a music submission inbox — starting at $5 a month.
+The Founding Member lifetime deal at $599 locks in Pro access permanently, so your tools never cost more as your catalog grows from 10 tracks to 1,000.
+If you're coming from another platform, the guide to switching from DISCO to DropCue walks through the entire migration.

 Start your free trial and send your first professional pitch.